careweather/oneil/README.md

 pip install numpy beautifultable pytexit
 ```

-## Toolchain
+### Toolchain

 Oneil supports syntax highlighting in vim.
+Oneil is already designed for readability, but syntax highlighting makes it even better.

+If you installed using `install.sh`, then vim should be installed and configured.

-While Oneil is already designed for readability, the difference with syntax highlighting is night and day.
-To set this up on Linux, create a `~/.vim` directory with subdirectories `syntax` and `ftdetect` if they don't exist yet.
+Otherwise, create a `~/.vim` directory with subdirectories `syntax` and `ftdetect` if they don't exist yet.
 From this directory create soft links to the files in the `vim` directory of the Oneil repository.

 ``` { .sh }
 mkdir ~/.vim